fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-09-16】[InfinitiBit / graphbit](https://github.com/InfinitiBit/graphbit) - GraphBit is the world’s first enterprise\-grade Agentic AI framework, built on a Rust core with a Python wrapper for unmatched speed, security, and scalability  It enables reliable multi\-agent workflows with minimal CPU and memory usage, making it production\-ready for real\-world enterprise environments
 * 【2025-09-14】[vortex-data / vortex](https://github.com/vortex-data/vortex) - An extensible, state of the art columnar file format.
 Formerly at @spiraldb, now a Linux Foundation project.
 * 【2025-09-13】[SuperCuber / dotter](https://github.com/SuperCuber/dotter) - A dotfile manager and templater written in rust 🦀
 * 【2025-09-13】[vortex\-data / vortex](https://github.com/vortex-data/vortex) - An extensible, state of the art columnar file format  Formerly at @spiraldb, now a Linux Foundation project